 Partner 4 – University of Florence

-Elena Pirani is an assistant professor of Demography at the Department of Statistics, Computer Science, Applications “G. Parenti”, University of Florence.
+Elena Pirani is Associate Professor of Demography at the University of Florence.
 Her PhD is in Applied Statistics from 2009.
 Her main research interests are family behaviors, family structure, social support, and family networks.
 She is also interested in the study of health, socio-economic inequalities and quality of life.
 These topics are treated with a comparative perspective among gender, generations and geographical areas, through the application of multilevel models, models for latent variables and causal inference methods.

-Daniele Vignoli is an associate professor in Demography at the University of Florence.
+Daniele Vignoli is Professor of Demography at the University of Florence.
 He received his PhD in Demography from La Sapienza, University of Rome, in 2008.
 His research addresses family-related behaviors and their interrelationship with the socio-economic status and subjective wellbeing of individuals and comparative family demography.